 In the end, we raised almost $20,000 for the Wounded Warrior Project and the USA Warriors Hockey team.
 It was the most memorable night of my hockey career.
 This game was more than just a hockey game.
 It was a chance for high school hockey players to honor veterans who have fought for our freedom and for those who didn't make it back home.
 We are planning another game this year and hope to raise even more money and awareness for both the Wounded Warrior Project and the USA Warriors.
 My hope is that DeMatha will continue the tradition after Corey and I graduate.

-The 2nd Annual American Heroes Hockey Challenge will take place on February 1, 2013 at The Garden's Ice House in Laurel, MD between DeMatha Catholic and Mt.
+The 2nd Annual American Heroes Hockey Challenge took place on February 1, 2013 at The Garden's Ice House in Laurel, MD between DeMatha Catholic and Mt.
 St. Joe High School.

 Video from the game can be found here.

 Lessons Learned Through Service